 The user can then go through the reboot process with the old or new diskette.
-Instead of performing the SYSGEN operation, the user could have typed.

-SAVE 32 CPMxx.COM

-at the completion of the MOVCPM function, which would place the CP/M memory image on the currently logged disk in a form which can be "patched."
-This is necessary when operating in a non-standard environment where the BIOS must be altered for a particular peripheral device configuration.

-Valid MOVCPM commands are given below:
+Instead of performing the SYSGEN operation, the user could have typed SAVE 32 CPMxx.COM at the completion of the MOVCPM function, which would place the CP/M memory image on the currently logged disk in a form which can be "patched."
+This is necessary when operating in a non-standard environment where the BIOS must be altered for a particular peripheral device configuration, as described in the "CP/M System Alteration Guide."
+Valid MOVCPM commands are given below: MOVCPM 48 cr Construct a 48K verskon of CP/M and start execution.

-MOVCPM 48 cr Construct a $48K$ verskon of CP/M and start execution.
-MOVCPM 48 cr Construct a 48K version of CP/M in prepara- tion for permanent recording; response is READY FOR "SYSGEN" OR "SAVE 32CPM48.COM"

-MOVCPM \ \ cr Construct a maximum memory version of CP/M and start execution.
+MOVCPM 48 cr Construct a 48K version of CP/M in preparation for permanent recording; response is READY FOR "SYSGEN" OR "SAVE 32CPM48.COM" MOVCPM cr Construct a maximum memory version of CP/M and start execution.

 It is important to note that the newly created system is serialized with the number attached to the original diskette and is subject to the conditions of the Digital Research Software Licensing Agreement.
 7. BDOS ERROR MESSAGES.